top of page

 What is the benefits of Solution Focused Approach?

-Solution Focused Approach (SFA) is respectful and outcome based therapy.
+Solution Focused Approach (SFA) is respectful and outcome-based therapy.
 The clients are the equal partner in the therapy sessions and are the expert of their life.
 The work in the therapy sessions is tailored to your needs, your situation, and desired result of therapy.
-SFA works with many varieties of problems, life issues, and mental health diagnosis, proven by scientific research.
-SFA tends to be a short term treatment.
-Research says that the majority of SFA session took 6 sessions and under to achieve outcome clients wanted.
+SFA works with many varieties of problems, life issues, and mental health diagnoses, proven by scientific research.
+SFA tends to be a short-term treatment.
+Research says that the majority of SFA sessions took 6 sessions and under to achieve the outcome clients wanted.
 SFA philosophy is not to have one more session than the client needs.

 How did Solution Focused Approach created?